What Is Casual Dating?

 The key to truly enjoying a casual relationship is for both parties to have an explicit understanding of the kind of relationship they are participating in.
 Unclear communication leads to misunderstandings that can be fatal to any relationship, but especially a casual one where boundaries may be more fluid.

-For example, one individual may think s/he was with their partner regarding expectations of fidelity.
+For example, one individual may think they were with their partner regarding expectations of fidelity.
 However, if they never directly addressed the situation through open communication, there may be a misinterpretation of relationship boundaries.
 It is crucial that both parties discuss their intentions for the relationship right from the beginning.

 No matter how informal things may be, your casual partner may not want to hear the details of how things are going with your other partners.
 This could lead to anger, jealousy, sadness, and other negative emotions that may end up further complicating the situation.
 In the early phases of a casual relationship, it may be helpful to come to an agreement about how much is shared (regarding other partners) and what is kept private.